What is an internship? Where can I find more information?

 If you are interested in doing an international internship outside of the U.S., you should contact the International Education Office located in 1209 Centennial Hall.

-After you have accepted an internship position, the next step is to see Maureen Wilson in Career Services to begin the internship credit approval process.
-Her hours are 7:45 a.m.-noon and 1 p.m.-3:30 p.m. daily.
+After you have accepted an internship position, the next step is to see the Internship Coordinator in Career Services to begin the internship credit approval process.
+The hours are 7:45 a.m.-noon and 1 p.m.-3:30 p.m. daily.
 No appointment is needed.

 The prerequisites that must be met before an internship vary greatly by department.
 Because of these differences, you should look at the University Catalog for listings of the prerequisites for your specific area of study.